3 - Hook points

 File hash collection with IMA

-First, you need to be sure that LSB BPF is enabled.
+First, you need to be sure that LSM BPF is enabled.

 To verify if IMA-measurement is available use the following command: